What Are The Brain Injuries Related To Car Accidents?

 These patients are often physically connected to screens, monitors, and tubes.
 These mechanical systems provide a medical team with detailed information regarding bodily functions such as blood pressure and oxygen levels.
 Machines may assist patients with breathing, feeding, and urinating.

-It can be disturbing and unsettling to observe a patient who has suffered a severe traumatic brain injury.
-A family member may no longer have the same face due to facial lacerations or large equipment used to monitor the patient’s physical condition.
+A family member may no longer have the same face due to facial lacerations or large equipment used to monitor the patientโ€™s physical condition.
 Tubes, wires, and other types of equipment may be connected to the patient to monitor blood pressure and heart rate.

 Severe traumatic brain injuries affect not only the injured victim but their family members as well.
-These relatives will be pushed to their limits physically, emotionally, and mentally.
-Family members may have to care for a patient in a coma for the remainder of the patient’s life.
+These relatives could face challenges physically, emotionally, and mentally.
+Family members may have to care for a patient in a coma for the remainder of the patientโ€™s life.

 Medication

-In case you or a loved one has been injured in a car accident, you want someone who can stand up for you, protect your rights and fight for what’s fair.
-Based on the type and location of the injury, the person’s symptoms might include:
+In case you or a loved one has been injured in a car accident, you can look for a personal injury lawyer who can represent your interests, advocate for your rights, and help you pursue compensation for your losses.
+Based on the type and location of the injury, the personโ€™s symptoms might include:

 • Reduction of consciousness